CristianGTrandafir/SetTheoryDSL/README.md

 ////////////////*How the Set commands are implemented*///////////////

-There is a "setMap" data structure that I use as a 2D Mutable Map.
+There is a setMap data structure that is a mapping of Strings to Anys.
-In the first dimension, there is a mapping between set names and sets (These are implemented as strings and maps respectively).
-In the second dimension, there is a mapping between object names and objects within the parent set/map.
-The object names and objects are mapped as (String->Any).
+The way sets are inserted into this data structure is straightforward.
+Consider the following command:
+Assign(Identifier("set10"), Insert(Identifier("var1"), Variable(1)))
+At the first layer, the set name "set10" is mapped to its contents.
+Its contents are composed of tuples of variable names mapped to variables.
+Note that scoping is covered in the "Scope Implementation" section.

 The Set commands create a new map.
 The new map is copied with the contents of the first map.